vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 Trying to get a property which doesn't exist is an error and `hostfxr_get_runtime_property` will return an appropriate error code.

 Setting properties is only supported on the first host context in the process.
 This is really a limitation of the runtime for which the runtime properties are immutable.
 Once the first host context is initialized and starts a runtime there's no way to change these properties.
-For now we will not consider the scenario where the host context is initialize but the runtime hasn't started yet, mainly for simplicity of implementation and lack of requirements.
+For now we will not consider the scenario where the host context is initialized but the runtime hasn't started yet, mainly for simplicity of implementation and lack of requirements.

 We're proposing a fix in `hostpolicy` which will make sure that there are no duplicates possible after initialization (see dotnet/core-setup#5529).
 With that `hostfxr_get_runtime_property` will work always (as there can only be one value).

-*TODO: Can we support getting properties when there is preexisting runtime?*
+*TODO: Should there be a way to get to the properties of the already initialized runtime, so that the native host can compare the new ones to the ones used by the runtime?
+This could be done by specifying `nullptr` as the `host_context_handle`, which would mean the "one" host context.*

 *TODO: Should there be a way to enumerate all the properties?*